 Standalone vs Plugin Mode

 Although you’ll typically use Particle Illusion as a plugin applied to a layer in your host, it’s also possible to launch it as a standalone application.
-When in standalone mode you’ll be able to modify the Project Settings, but will not be able to render (save rendered output).
+Only in standalone mode will you be able to modify the Project Settings.

 The Project Settings Window allows for customization of the current project: Stage size, Duration, Frame Rate and other features.
 (When PI is launched from a host such as Adobe After Effects, many of these parameters are pulled directly from the host itself, and cannot be changed).